 For entry-level collectors, Lambert advises the newer Mardi Gras invitations are much cheaper and are more available.
 He explains, “Invitations from the 1930s to the present can be found and acquired easier than the pre-1900s ones.
 With the Scheffler collection that we are selling, he bought most of the pre-1900 ones in the 1940s, when they were only 50-plus years old for mere dollars.
 Seventy years later, his collection has already brought over six figures at auction.”

 When asked about what advice he would give collectors who are considering delving in to Mardi Gras ephemera, Arthur Hardy says, “If you’re jumping in now, you better have deep pockets.
 The most wonderful are the most expensive.”

 Hardy explains that invitations that were selling for $50 in the 1980s are now going for $2,500.
 One big factor is that the damage and destruction caused by Hurricane Katrina has made collections more scarce.
 So now, even if you have the money to spend, finding the treasures is the issue.
 But “sometimes you get lucky.”

 Hardy adds that pre-1900 invitations are the really prime examples of design and lithography.
 “After World War I there was a real downturn in the intricacy and quality.”

-On finding Mardi Gras material, he says he often has better luck outside of New Orleans, but that “eBay is still a wonderful resource.”
+On finding Mardi Gras material, he says he often has better luck outside of New Orleans.
+But “eBay is still a wonderful resource.”

-Whether garnering pre-1900 invitations or later 20th century examples, since they are all based on the social and cultural phenomenon that is Mardi Gras, collectors can be assured that this area of ephemera collecting begins and ends with celebrations like none other.
+Mardi Gras is a social and cultural phenomenon.
+Whether acquiring pre-1900 invitations or later examples, collectors are assured that this area of ephemera collecting begins and ends with memorable celebrations.